-The practice of coaching depends on a major degree on the character, personality and knowledge of the person assume to lead to the coaching relation, to the coach.
+The practice of coaching depends on a major degree on the character, personality, and knowledge of the person assumed to lead to the coaching relation, to the coach.
 It is on his/her hand to perform a coaching that would really transform the person he/she accepts it and make his/her see the capabilities and how to succeed his/her dreams.

 In this sense, coaching, if done right, can be a true paradigm shift, aiming at the same direction as the pure training does: to a behavioral change towards an intended pre-selected and pre-agreed direction.

 All the things, as the coaching discipline and the coaching practice/experience, is, as much more does not mention here, are not just a thing of work, or just a matter of pure willing for helping other people.
 Coaching is an art and a science and in order to do it right, you have to incorporate its main principles to your daily activities.